Letty Lynton: Plot

 She calls Jerry to change their departure to the next day, then goes to Emile's hotel, taking a bottle of poison with her.
-She first tries to ask for a chance at happiness, explaining how it is her one shot at real love, but Emile will have none of it — stating she can ever be anyone's but his.
+She first tries to ask for a chance at happiness, explaining how it is her one shot at real love, but Emile will have none of it — stating she can never be anyone's but his.
 Letty then begs for her letters, but he refuses and tells her that their affair will only be over when he says so.
 While Emile answers a knock at the door and talks to a waiter, Letty puts the poison in her champagne glass, planning to drink it herself, choosing death over Emile.

 When Emile returns, however, he strikes her then picks up her glass drinking the poison, as a shocked Letty mutely watches.
 He then grabs up Letty and he carries her to the bedroom, attempting sex, when the poison starts to take effect.
 As he dies, she screams hysterically that she's glad he's dying, even if she hangs for doing it.
 She then cleans up fingerprints in the room and leaves.

 The next day, soon after Letty and Jerry have arrived at the home of his parents, a police detective from New York arrives looking for Letty and requests that she come with him.
 Jerry and Letty, along with Mrs. Lynton and Letty's maid, go with him to see District Attorney John J. Haney.
 He begins questioning everyone and accuses Letty of murder, confronting her with the letters.

 Letty admits that she went to see Emile, but Jerry interrupts by saying that he and Letty spent the night together at his apartment after she left Emile's, and that he knew all about the letters.
 Mrs. Lynton corroborates Jerry's story by saying that she followed Letty to Jerry's apartment.
 She also says that she overheard Emile say he would kill himself if Letty did not return to him.
 Letty's maid, Miranda, also corroborates the story, after which Haney says that the case is closed and Letty is free to go.